 Trip cancellation insurance for coronavirus

 For all the possible scenarios that could arise during the pandemic, you must have international COVID travel insurance for trip cancellation.
-The next section will look at the specific instances covered by COVID trip cancellation insurance, as well as the exceptions.
+The tricky part is figuring out which specific instances are covered by COVID trip cancellation insurance, as well as any exceptions.

 Remember, if you get the virus before your trip and you haven’t traveled yet, you should quarantine for 14 days.
 After the two weeks, take a PCR test and, if it’s negative, you can travel.